-3a.
-Bank Statement or Letter.
+Bank Letter.
+Provide a signed or stamped bank letter.
 Electronic copies accepted.
-The statement or letter must:
+The letter must:

-- Be dated on or after March 1 for September entrants.
-(January entrants: dated on or after July 1.) - Include the account holder's name. - Indicate the type of account.
+- Be written in English or have an official English translation attached; - Be dated no more than 6 months from the start of your program March 1 for students starting their program in fall semester and October 1 for students starting their program in spring semester. - Be on official bank letterhead; - Include the account holder's name; - Indicate the type of account.
 Funds need to be immediately available to the student, such as in a checking or savings account.
-Investments or restricted assets cannot be used to show financial support.
-(Certificates of Deposit need to mature and be available on or before program start date.) - Indicate the balance of the account(s) from where the financial support will come. - Indicate the currency of funds, preferably in U.S. dollars (US\$). - If your bank cannot issue the letter with a currency conversion, the document must clearly state the currency of funds listed. - Be stamped with the bank seal, if available. - Be written in English or have an official word-for-word English translation attached. - The bank statement or letter must show funding to cover all estimated total costs for the first year of study, or for the length of your program (if less than one year) minus any financial aid you receive. - If your financial documentation is in the form of a loan, you must show documentation that it meets the following conditions: - The loan must be fully approved and state the coverage period of the loan (when the funds will first be available) - o It must not be a conditional loan- no matter what the conditions are - Typically, State Education Loan Fund documentation is sufficient - Middlebury does not accept MPower loans as acceptable proof of financial documentation due to them being conditional on USCIS documentation.
+Funds that are invested (mutual funds or tied up in assets) cannot be used to show financial support.
+(Certificates of Deposit need to mature and be available on or before program start date.); - Indicate the balance of the account(s) from where the financial support will come. - Indicate the currency of funds, preferably in U.S. dollars (US\$).
+If your bank cannot issue the letter with a currency conversion, the document must clearly state the currency of funds listed; - Be signed by an official of the bank, and/or be stamped with the bank or employer's seal, if available; - If you will not receive financial aid from Middlebury Institute, the bank letter must show funding to cover all estimated total costs for the first year of study, or for the length of your program (if less than one year).